microsoft/cpp_client_telemetry/docs/host-guest-design.md

 `libcat.so` - whatever is the "distro" used to package 1DS C++ SDK.

 `Guest` could dynamically discover and load 1DS C++ via C API.
-It could latch to currently initialized instance of Main component `LogManager`. `Guest` could also create its own totally separate sandboxed instance of a Guest `LogManager`. `GetProcAddress` is supported on Windows. `dlsym` supported on Linux and Android.
-Lazy-binding (automagic binding / auto-discovery of `Host` telemetry stack) is supported on Linux, Mac and Android.
-PInvoke for C# is also fully supported since across platforms - C API provides one unified struct layout, with packed structs, approach that works on modern Intel-x64 and ARM64 OS.
+It could latch to currently initialized instance of its `Host` component `LogManager`. `Guest` could also create its own totally separate sandboxed instance of a `Guest` `LogManager`. `GetProcAddress` is supported on Windows. `dlsym` supported on Linux and Android.
+Lazy-binding (automagic binding / auto-discovery of `Host` telemetry stack) is supported on Linux, Mac and Android. `P/Invoke` for C# is also fully supported cross-platform for .NET and Mono.
+1DS C API provides one unified struct layout, with packed structs approach that works on modern Intel-x64 and ARM64 OS.
+One single C# assembly could interoperate with 1DS C++ SDK in a uniform way.

 ### SDK-in-SDK scenario

-Native code SDK could loads another extension/accessory SDK.
+Native code SDK could load another extension/accessory SDK.
 Both parts must share the same telemetry stack.
 Extension SDK could be written in C or C++.
 Main SDK is treated as `Host`, additional SDKs are treated as `Guests`. `Host` could also facilitate the ingection of Diagnostic Data Viewer plugin, in order to satisfy our Privacy and Compliance oblogations.
 Additional `Guest` modules could enrich the main `Host` shared telemetry context with their properties.

-### Telemetry flows and `Isolation` scenario
+### Telemetry flows and `Telemetry Data Isolation` scenarios

 In some cases many different application modules (plugins) get loaded into the main app address space.
 For example, `Azure Calling SDK` or `Microsoft Information Protection SDK` running in another product.